IBM/D2A/README.md

 # D2A Dataset and Generation Pipeline

-This repository is to support contributions for tools and new data entries for the D2A dataset hosted in DAX
+This repository is to support contributions for tools that generated the D2A dataset hosted on [IBM Data Asset eXchange](https://developer.ibm.com/exchanges/data/all/d2a/)

-The goal of this dataset is to create a unique, publicly available, open for contributions, code vulnerability dataset to foster new research in this field.
-Existing datasets are not very transparent on their labeling methods, nor their data acquisition methods, some are synthetic and too simplistic, none offers data beyond the vulnerable function.
-We expect to improve and open the field of research in this space.

 ## Table of Contents
 * [Introduction](#introduction)